fiduswriter/simple-datatables/Upgrading.md

 ## From 4.0.x to 5.0:

-* To get to the dom of the body table, look at `dataTable.dom` rather than `dataTable.table.
+* To get to the dom of the body table, look at `dataTable.dom` rather than `dataTable.table`.

 Instead of: